Novel or Memoir Developmental Edit

 How I Work:

-For a critique of a full novel or memoir, I print your electronic document, read through once, take notes on initial impressions, and engage in a light line edit, if necessary.
+For a developmental edit of a full novel or memoir, I print your electronic document, read through once, take notes on initial impressions, and engage in a light line edit, if necessary.
 I read through a second time to make deeper notes and make suggestions—such as cuts, direction for filling gaps, pacing recommendations, character development and character balancing ideas.
-Finally, I write a full critique clearly outlined in a manner that fits your project's specific needs, detailing strengths and weaknesses in plot and character development, structure, content, pacing, themes, depth, dialogue, etc.
+Finally, I write a full critique clearly outlined in a manner that fits your project's specific needs, detailing strengths and weaknesses in plot and character development, structure, content, pacing, themes,, dialogue, marketability and more.

-Send me a note requesting a critique, along with a description of your novel (500 words or less), a brief bio (including your publishing credentials, if you have) and the first 10-15 pages in the body of an email to firstname.lastname@example.org.
+Send me a note requesting a developmental edit for your work, along with a description of your novel (500 words or less), a brief bio (including your publishing credentials, if you have) and the first 10-15 pages in the body of an email to firstname.lastname@example.org.

 If your project is a fit and we agree to work together, I'll issue an invoice for the first 2/3 of payment.
 The final payment is due upon critique receipt and before our phone/Skype/Facetime call.